 As we face the Covid-19 situation in disbelief that our world has Lockdown, we may experience fear.
 This fear may be biological fear in the case of loss of food resources and shelter and security, a positive Covid-19 test result and Covid-19 symptoms.
 The loss of food resources and shelter and security could lead to death from starvation, weather elements or violence and the positive Covid-19 test results and symptoms could lead to death from the novel virus.

 In the absence of these actual life threats, our fear during Covid-19 Lockdown may be due to an earlier episode as an infant or child.
 Repressed emotions as an infant or child may be stirred and result in behaviour for example panic buying of toilet rolls, alcohol or chocolate.

 You are actually fine, but you are filled with fear.
 Your thoughts are filled with fear that you may have the novel Coronavirus (Covid-19).
 Your beliefs about the virus overcoming you are linked to your ability to imagine.
-You imagine creative scenarios of family members phoning you to tell you of their positive results, family being hospitalized and dying.
+You imagine creative scenarios of family members phoning you to tell you of their positive results, family being hospitalised and dying.
 Your imagination creates a scene of your business failing or you be retrenched.
-We embody our belief.
+We embody our beliefs.

 Overcoming your fear

 How do we overcome fear?

 I am going to test positive.
 I will land up on a ventilator and die.
 My family will die.
 I will run out of finance.
 I will be homeless and starve.

 Now let us sort the thoughts: